Top 26 small business ideas to get started for Students in 2022

 18. Start an online cafe

 The right marketing plan and a strong brand can make selling coffee profitable.
 Of course, coffee has a lot of competition.
-But that shouldn't keep you away from this multibillion-dollar industry.
+But you should stay in this multibillion-dollar industry.
 Selling a high-quality product like coffee has many benefits:

 19. Become a handyman